photosynthesisdev/netraiders/README.md

 **- Addressing: Internet Protocol addresses** IP Addresses are used to assign each joining user a unique ID.
 This helps to keep track of player state and interactions, as well as player input data such as username.

-**- Routing: distance vector and link state** Proper routing graphs have to be established for multiplayer games to run in the first place.
-Even  games connected locally to Colgate's server, like NetRaiders, need to have proper network graphs based on LSAs to ensure player connectivity.
+**- Routing: distance vector and link state** Games connected locally to Colgate's server, like NetRaiders, need to have proper network graphs based on LSAs to ensure player connectivity.

-**- Routing: Internet structure and economics**
+**- Routing: Internet structure and economics** For broader network multiplayer games, proper AS relationship practices are required to allow a player in New York to compete with a player in California, and everywhere inbetween.

-**- Routing/Resource allocation: content distribution networks and traffic engineering***
+**- Routing/Resource allocation: content distribution networks and traffic engineering*** CDNs and the routing methods they use, such as ECMP, help to lower latency for players in multiplayer games.
+This improves the player experience and makes gaming more enjoyable for all.

 **End-to-End**